The Unix Shell

 command find .

-and directories within the current directory.
-The following command will
+files and directories within the current directory.
+The following

 and